trae77/office-/README.md

   ## Questions
   Find me on Github or reach out via email

-  You can find me on GitHub at [iigonzoii](https://github.com/iigonzoii)
+You can find me on GitHub at [trae77](https://github.com/trae77)

-  Email me if you run into any questions at a.gonzalez418@gmail.com
+  Email me if you run into any questions at soccerreferee7@gmail.com

-  <a href="https://drive.google.com/file/d/1o5mH19KhQ79HI4axrDuIulG5ifPUnsfP/view?usp=sharing" target="_blank">heres a walkthrough of the application if you need further review!</a>